 During an active outbreak, a dermatologist is often able to diagnose herpes simplex infection by examining the affected areas.
 Confirmation of the diagnosis can be done by taking a swab from the sore and sending it to a laboratory to detect the presence of HSV-1 and/or HSV-2.
 If you do not have an active outbreak, your provider may perform blood work looking for past infection with HSV-1

-Treatment for Cold Sores
+Treatment for Cold Sores in New York City

 Infection with the herpes simplex virus is life-long.
 While there is no cure, treatments are available to speed the healing and control the outbreaks.
 Antiviral medications are available both as topical creams and oral pills.
 Examples include: acyclovir, valacyclovir, famciclovir, and penciclovir.
 In general, the oral pills are more effective at treating cold sore than the topical creams.
 Depending on the frequency and severity of the condition, the oral medications can be taken episodically (at the first sign of an outbreak) or daily to suppress future breakouts.